István Győrkös: 2016 shooting

 On 26 October 2016, two detectives of the National Bureau of Investigation (NNI) arrived to Győrkös' property in Bőny to investigate a complaint of illegal weapons during a house search.
 According to the daily Magyar Idők, the official procedure connected to the investigation of the 2016 Budapest bombing occurred on 24 September 2016.
 However Győrkös was not cooperating and opened fire with a Kalashnikov rifle on the two police officers, while they entered the house entrance.
-One of them, principal detective Péter Pálvölgyi, aged 46, was shot in the head and died in the scene.
+One of them, principal detective Péter Pálvölgyi, aged 46, was shot in the head and died at the scene.
 According to Lokál, Győrkös' wife tried to disarm her husband, but without success (later that day she suffered a heart attack).
 Pálvölgyi's partner returned fire and shot Győrkös in the back and the bullet exited through his stomach.
 After that Győrkös locked himself inside the house and threatened further shootings.
-Thereafter, the special units of Counter Terrorism Centre (TEK) arrived the crime scene, and Director-General János Hajdu negotiated with Győrkös through telephone, when it became apparent that Győrkös' health condition was deteriorating due to his wound, and officers were sent in the house to disarm him.
-Győrkös was taken to hospital in Győr and was in stable condition, as none of vital organs were affected by the bullet.
+Thereafter, the special units of Counter Terrorism Centre (TEK) arrived at the crime scene, and Director-General János Hajdu negotiated with Győrkös by telephone, when it became apparent that Győrkös' health condition was deteriorating due to his wound, and officers were sent in the house to disarm him.
+Győrkös was taken to hospital in Győr and was in stable condition, as none of his vital organs were affected by the bullet.

 Several experts criticized the unprofessional procedure and the lack of cooperation between the National Bureau of Investigation (NNI) and the Counter Terrorism Centre (TEK).
-Despite intelligence reports, which confirmed that Győrkös owned firearms and explosives illegally, the NNI had sent only two detectives, while did not inform the TEK of their authority procedure, despite the general instruction of the Ministry of Interior in similar situations.
+Despite intelligence reports, which confirmed that Győrkös owned firearms and explosives illegally, the NNI had sent only two detectives, while not informing the TEK of their authority procedure, despite the general instruction of the Ministry of Interior in similar situations.
 The National Bureau of Investigation launched an internal investigation on 28 October, while Győrkös was placed in pre-trial detention after surgery and transferred from Győr to the jail hospital at Tököl.
 The Heti Világgazdaság published exclusive details on 3 November.
-According to the weekly's website (hvg.hu), the NNI was already aware of possession of assault rifles by Győrkös, when ordered the house search.
+According to the weekly's website (hvg.hu), the NNI was already aware of possession of assault rifles by Győrkös when it ordered the house search.
 Thus it had to inform the TEK under the 295/2010.
 (XII.
-22.) government regulation, but failed to do that.
-The website also reported that the injured Pálvölgyi, who did not die immediately, was inaccessible within the house for half an hour, despite the fact that dozen of police officers arrived the scene just after the shooting.
+22.) government regulation, but failed to do so.
+The website also reported that the injured Pálvölgyi, who did not die immediately, was inaccessible within the house for half an hour, despite the fact that dozens of police officers arrived at the scene just after the shooting.
 On 7 November, Heti Világgazdaság shared further details from police sources.
-It claimed the searching team was consisted of four detectives and three demolition experts, not only Pálvölgyi and his colleague.
+It claimed the search team consisted of four detectives and three demolition experts, not only Pálvölgyi and his colleague.
 According to the HVG's information, Győrkös did not shoot immediately, there was a verbal dispute between the policemen and him, and Győrkös even secluded his watch dog.
 Then the discussion escalated and Győrkös opened fire in unexplained circumstances.